Fletch777/TFT-Roll-Down-Calculator/README.txt

 I started this project because I've always loved the mathematical side of tft.
 I was always curious what the exact probability was of me hitting x amount of units on a rolldown, or the chance of 3 starring a 5 cost on level 10.

-This calculator uses a markov chain, a stochastic model.
+This calculator uses a markov chain, a stochastic process.
 At it's core, it is just doing matrix exponentiation and matrix-vector multiplication.

 How it works: